 The crackling of the fire, the warm breeze, the bear going through your cooler of food — there’s nothing that beats camping.
-Here at coffee-channel, we are here to help those of you who love the great outdoors but also appreciate the comforts of home, like hot coffee in the morning.
+Here at Coffee Affection, we are here to help those of you who love the great outdoors but also appreciate the comforts of home, like hot coffee in the morning.

 There’s so much to consider when deciding on the kind of coffee maker to bring camping.
 What’s your heat source?
 How much coffee do you need?
 Will you be in the mood to share with friends?
 The questions are endless, as is the market for camping coffee makers.
 Fortunately, we did some testing for you.
 We hope these reviews help you on your quest for the perfect camping coffee maker.